sabide/sabide.github.io/about.md

 ### Teaching

-Principal teacher of several courses in fluid mechanics (Fundamentals of Fluid Mechanics, Hydraulics, Aerodynamics, Gasdynamics, Computational Fluid Dynamics, Turbulence, Turbulence modelling), applied mathematics (Numerical Analysis, Fundamentals of Statistics, Calculus, Uncertainty Quantification) and energetics (Thermal Power Systems, Renewable Energies) since 2001 (more than 4000 hours of teaching experience, Bachelor, Master of Engineering, Master of Science and Doctoral levels).
-Most of my courses are taught in French and in English.
-In the past, I also gave courses in Italian and Spanish.
+Principal teacher of several courses in  mechanics (Solid Mechanics, Introduction to Mechanical vibration), energetics (Thermodynamics, Renewable Energies) and applied mathematics / HPC ( solving large linear systems ) and

 <br>

-### News:
+### aNews:
 * Hackaton TERATEC is coming soon
 * Seminar at LJAD the 02/03: thank you for your welcome.